UI Dev Insights: Base UI, Convex Components, and the AI Software Engineer

 TLDR: From the creators of Radix, Floating UI, and Material UI, Base UI is a new unstyled component library for building accessible web apps and design systems.
 It provides the foundational blocks for building a custom UI, without imposing any specific design.

-- Base UI is an unstyled component library from the creators of Radix, Floating UI, and Material UI.
+GitHub - mui/base-ui: Unstyled UI components for building accessible web apps and design systems.
+From the creators of Radix, Floating UI, and Material UI.

 Authoring Convex Components